 Maximum Penalty: Fine of $1,000.
 However, if a person who is convicted of an infraction had previously been convicted of an infraction in the previous year, they may be sentenced as if they are being convicted of a class B misdemeanor.

 An example of a crime that would qualify as an Infraction in North Dakota is:

 For certain crimes, such as theft, the level of the misdemeanor will be dependent on the cost of damage.
 For example, it will be a Class A Misdemeanor if the damage that occurred was done recklessly and is valued at over $1,000 or if it is done intentionally and valued between $100 and $2,000.
 A class B Misdemeanor applies when the stolen item or service does not exceed $250.

 There are many factors taken into consideration when being charged with a misdemeanor crime.
-You could be facing some serious consequences as a result, including loss of a job or receiving a criminal record, but you can trust Tatum O’Brien of O’Keeffe O’Brien Lyson Foss to help guide you through the process.
-Contact O’Keeffe O’Brien Lyson Foss today to discuss your charges, or call 701-235-8000 or 877-235-8002.
+You could be facing some serious consequences as a result, including loss of a job or receiving a criminal record, but you can trust Tatum O’Brien of O’Keeffe O’Brien Lyson Attorneys to help guide you through the process.
+Contact O’Keeffe O’Brien Lyson Attorneys today to discuss your charges, or call 701-235-8000 or 877-235-8002.